There’s no shortage of things to do in Australia. If anyone knows that, it’s us…

 The free event has a phenomenal foodie program throughout 35 epic locations, including indulging in gourmet comfort food, wine blending, spice classes, and cheese fondue fireside.

-Guests will also be able to enjoy live music, workshops and other unique events, with a beautiful backdrop of Tasmania’s iconic landscape.
+Guests will also be able to enjoy live music, workshops and other unique events, with a beautiful backdrop of Margaret River’s iconic landscape.
 How can you resist?

 Umbrella: Winter City Sounds